 Stakeholders are informed about the processing of their data.
 A centralised procedure is implemented by Aéroports de Paris to respond to requests to exercise data rights.
-A GDPR compliance management platform (ARIEL) has been set up.
+A GDPR compliance management platform (ARIEL) has been rolled out.
 It notably includes the processing register.
-Group methods are established (e.g. data protection impact analysis methodology, IS project management methodology that takes into account the protection of personal data).
+Group methods are put in place (e.g. data protection impact analysis methodology, IS project management methodology that takes into account the protection of personal data).

 A data breach management procedure also exists and is implemented.
 An on-call and crisis management system allows us to react in the event of a data breach.
 At Group level, the Group Data Protection Policy sets out Groupe ADP's commitments to protect the personal data of its stakeholders and ensure compliance with the relevant regulations.
-It establishes the necessary organisation for this purpose (1 DPO must be appointed in each company concerned).
-It specifies the principles and rules for ensuring the adequate protection of personal data used in Group activities.
+It establishes the organisation put in place for this purpose (1 DPO must be appointed in each company concerned).
+It specifies the principles and rules for ensuring the adequate protection of the personal data used in Group activities.